Fundamentals aikido course

 Aikido is a lifelong journey.

-We can accept only 12 participants in a group and the course in autumn 2020 is almost full.
+We can accept only 12 participants in a group and the course in autumn 2020 is already full.

 Please book your place in time!